sievericcardo/OslofjordRV/README.md

     - TeSSLa logging library
 - Install Java.
 - Get OslofjordDB up and running.
+- Run the `post_sim_data.py` file.
-- Set up a REST Endpoint for the "turbidity" table with a GET method.
+- Set up a REST Endpoint for the "simulations" table with a GET method.
-	- Only need to get "temperature" and "record_number".
+    - Only need to get "temperature" and "id_sim".
-- Set up an "example" table in Hasura (see SQL below).
+- Set up a "runtime_monitoring" table (see SQL below).
-- Set up a REST Endpoint for the "example" table with a POST method.
+- Set up a REST Endpoint for the "runtime_monitoring" table with a POST method.
 - Set ut a REST Endpoint with a GET method, and manually write in query to get fish info (see below).

 ## Execution

-All necessary processes can be executed with `./script.sh`
+All necessary processes are listed in, and can be executed with, `./script.sh`

 ## Create table for runtime monitoring data

 Remember to track table!

-Current setup:

-	CREATE TABLE IF NOT EXISTS example ( record_number int NOT NULL UNIQUE,
-		suitable_temperature boolean,
-		suitable_spawning_temperature boolean,
-		preferred_spawning_temperature boolean,
-		PRIMARY KEY (record_number)
-	);

-New setup with simulation data:

 	CREATE TABLE IF NOT EXISTS runtime_monitoring ( id_sim int NOT NULL UNIQUE,